 World Down Syndrome Day is observed in numerous ways across New Zealand.
 Many people participate in themed-events for promoting advocacy and offering education about Down syndrome in schools, workplaces, and communities.
 New Zealand joins the worldwide community by celebrating this day on March 21st every year.
 This day is marked by wearing colourful socks, a universal symbol for this observance, to represent diversity and uniqueness.
 World Down Syndrome Day occurs annaully on March 21st, representing the triplication of the 21st chromosome, which is the cause of Down syndrome.

-Facts about World Down Syndrome Day
+Top 10 Facts for 2026 World Down Syndrome Day in NZ

 In the News and Trending in NZ for World Down Syndrome Day